 What can first level inc. do?

-first level inc. provides these services related to the first level of electronic assemblies, i.e. at the microchip level.
+first level inc. provides services related to the first level of electronic assemblies, i.e. at the microchip level.

 Our core competency is in direct chip attach (DCA) and chip-on-board (COB).
-Our manufacturing line is equipped with manual systems as well as fully automated equipment capable in delivering prototypes and volume production in a timely manner.
+Our manufacturing line is equipped with manual systems as well as fully automated equipment capable of delivering prototypes and volume production in a timely manner.

 Our manufacturing floor offers 5500 sq. ft. of clean room area equipped with several processes such as:

 - Wire or ribbon bonding with aluminum or gold

 - Lead frame attach with QFP, DIP, or SIP

 - Solder ball attach